 Cover your mouth and nose when coughing or sneezing

 It must be done with disposable tissues or with the inside of the elbow and wash your hands immediately (with soap and water or with 70% alcohol solutions).

 Avoid crowded spaces where agglomerations can occur

 Transmission is easier if there are many people.
-If you have any pre-existing health conditions that could aggravate the spread of COVID-19, we recommend that you wear a mask in these spaces (especially if they are closed).
+If you have any pre-existing health conditions that could aggravate the spread, we recommend that you wear a mask in these spaces (especially if they are closed).

 Put on your mask

-The use of the mask is mandatory for all people aged six and over in public transport, pharmacies, health centers, or if you work or visit a social health center or a residence for the elderly.
-In workplaces, it is the occupational risk service that must inform workers if they must wear it.
+The use of the mask is highly recommended for all people aged six and over in health centers, or if you work or visit a social health center or a residence for the elderly.
+In workplaces, it is the health and safety service that must inform workers if they must wear it.

 Ventilate closed spaces often